rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

    * - ``{limit}``
      - String
      - The maximum number of items to return.
 The default value is ``100``.
-       For this method, you may also set the value for this parameter to ``infinite``.
+       For this operation, you may also set the value for this parameter to ``infinite``.
    * - ``{marker}``
      - String